HTTP-RPC/Kilo/README.md

     </ul>

 #### Comments
 Comment markers provide informational text about a template's content.
 They are not included in the final output.

-For example, when the following template is processed, only the content between the `<p>` tags will be included in the output:
+For example, when the following template is processed, only the content between the `<p>` tags will be included:

     {{!
 Some placeholder text }}
     <p>Lorem ipsum dolor sit amet.</p>